 See how Australian beauty vlogger Chloe Morello uses an Ugly Swan brush to detangle her hair

 For the majority of the population, it’s a good idea to brush your hair two times per day - morning and night.
 If you have curly or very short hair, once per day may be enough and very long or dry hair may benefit from brushing three times per day.

 Brushing is like a mini massage for your scalp.
 It helps increase blood flow which can improve hair health and hair growth.
 Brushing also stimulates the scalp’s oil glands so brushing twice daily won’t lead to over stimulation and oily hair.

 #5 Removing Dead Hair

-Brushing twice daily also removes loose hairs.
+Brush your hair twice daily to remove loose hair.
 We lose up to 100 hairs per day as part of the natural hair renewal process so brushing helps remove those dull hair strands and distribute your scalp's natural oils to keep your hair healthy.

 #6 The Right Brush for Styling

 If you’re brushing your hair to place it in a ponytail or bun, use a brush that sits in your palm rather than a long-handled paddle brush.
 A palm-sized brush gives you more control allowing you to get a smoother, neater result than a paddle brush with a handle.